mdlacasse/Owl/README.md

 calculations being performed.
 As a result, the number of cases to be considered should be kept to a reasonable number.
 For a few hundred cases, a few minutes of calculations can provide very good estimates and reliable probability distributions.

-Optimizing each solution is more representative in the sense that optimal solutions will naturally adjust to the return scenarios being considered.
+Optimizing each solution is more representative than event-base simulators in the sense that optimal solutions will naturally adjust to the return scenarios being considered.
 This is more realistic as retirees would certainly re-evaluate their expectations under severe market drops or gains.
-This optimal approach provides a net benefit over event-based simulations, which maintain a distribution strategy either fixed, or within guardrails for capturing the retirees' reactions to the market.
+This optimal approach provides a net benefit over event-based simulators, which maintain a distribution strategy either fixed, or within guardrails for capturing the retirees' reactions to the market.

-Basic input parameters are given through function calls while optional additional time series can be read from an Excel spreadsheet that contains future wages, contributions to savings accounts, and planned *big-ticket items* such as the purchase of a lake house, the sale of a boat, large gifts, or inheritance.
+Basic input parameters can be entered through the user interface while optional additional time series can be read from an Excel spreadsheet that contains future wages, contributions to savings accounts, and planned *big-ticket items* such as the purchase of a lake house, the sale of a boat, large gifts, or inheritance.

 Three types of savings accounts are considered: taxable, tax-deferred, and tax-exempt, which are all tracked separately for married individuals.
-Asset transition to the surviving spouse is done according to beneficiary fractions for each account type.
+Asset transition to the surviving spouse is done according to beneficiary fractions for each type of savings account.
 Tax status covers married filing jointly and single, depending on the number of individuals reported.

 Medicare and IRMAA calculations are performed through a self-consistent loop on cash flow constraints.
 Future values are simple projections of current values with the assumed inflation rates.

 ### Limitations
 Owl is work in progress.
 At the current time:
 - Only the US federal income tax is considered (and minimized through the optimization algorithm).
 Head of household filing status has not been added but can easily be.
 - Required minimum distributions are calculated, but tables for spouses more than 10 years apart are not included.
-An error message will be generated for these cases.
+These cases are detected and will generate an error message.
 - Social security rule for surviving spouse assumes that benefits were taken at full retirement age.
 - Current version has no optimization of asset allocations between individuals and/or types of savings accounts.
 If there is interest, that could be added in the future.